 Despite generations of exploration, the ocean is still a mystery.
 And yet, with its wealth of untapped resources, it has become increasingly clear that one key to man’s future lies beneath the sea.
 We are here to bring you the most recent news and updates on the progress of underwater scientific and technological endeavors, the discovery of artifacts, and man’s impact on the earth’s aquatic environments.

 The Man in the Sea Museum, founded in 1982, is visited by local residents, school children and thousands of tourists.
-Many good things have happened over the last thirty years, all of which created great benefits and corresponding requirements.
+Many good things have happened over the last forty years, all of which created great benefits and corresponding requirements.
 The present 5,000 square foot museum with its comprehensive collections, sits on one acre of land on Panama City Beach Parkway (Highway 98).

 The Man in the Sea Museum brings you treasures recovered from sunken ships dating from 1500, along with more recent commercial and naval equipment, vehicles, and habitats.
-Both kids and adults can climb through SEALAB-I and other selected exhibits.
+Both kids and adults can climb through SEALAB I and other selected exhibits.
 Come see displays of early diving equipment and watch videos of showing how it was used!

 The Objectives of The Institute of Diving / Man in the Sea Museum: